 Take a look at how your current student loan debt compares to your overall income.
 Though the specific DTI ratio you need for a loan depends on your loan type, most lenders like to see DTI ratios of 50% or lower.
 You may need to work on reducing your debt before you buy a home if your DTI ratio is higher than 50%.

-Should You Pay Down Your Student Loans Before Buying A House?
+Should You Pay Off Your Student Loans Before Buying A House?

 So, should you pay off your student loans before you buy a home?
 First, take a look at your DTI ratio.
 Lenders care less about the dollar amount of debt that you have and more about how that debt compares to your total income.
 You can still buy a home with student debt if you have a solid, reliable income and a handle on your payments.
 However, unreliable income or payments may make up a large amount of your total monthly budget, and you might have trouble finding a loan.
 Focus on paying down your loans before you buy a home if your DTI is more than 50%.

 Look at other areas of your finances before you consider homeownership.
-You may want to hold off until you build up a fund if you have a reasonable DTI ratio but you don’t have an emergency fund.
+You may want to hold off until you build up some savings if you have a reasonable DTI ratio but you don’t have an emergency fund.
 In the same vein, if your student loan payment is standing in the way of retirement contributions, wait to buy a home until you pay down more of your debt.
 Also bear in mind that most mortgages require a down payment when you purchase a home.
 This lump sum should also be considered in the overall total as well.

 Finally, look at your interest rate.
 If you have a high interest rate on your student loans, your loans will cost more over time.
 Paying down more of your higher-interest loans before you invest in a home allows you to reduce what you pay in interest.
 Also, take a look at your repayment plan and compare your monthly payments to your accruing interest.
 If your payments are low but you aren’t paying off enough to cover your accruing interest every month, you’re actually going deeper into debt.
 In this situation, you should pay more than your minimum and focus on paying off your loans first before you take on more debt with a mortgage.

-However, now is likely a good time to buy a home if you have an emergency fund, your DTI is low, you’re contributing to your retirement and you’re on a solid repayment plan.
+However, now is likely a good time to buy a home if you have an emergency fund, your DTI is low, or you’re contributing to your retirement and you’re on a solid student loan repayment plan.

-Qualifying For A Mortgage With Student Loan Debt
+Qualifying For A Mortgage And Buying A House With Student Loans

 Set on buying a home even though you have student loans?
 Here are a few steps that you can take to improve your chances of qualifying.